-GHSA supports the expedited deployment of ADAS and crash avoidance systems, both as precursors to higher levels of vehicle automation and for their own life-saving benefit to the human-operated driving environment.
-GHSA urges additional research to document the effectiveness of these features and efforts to educate consumers on the benefits and safe use of this technology.
+GHSA supports the expedited deployment of ADAS and crash avoidance systems for their life-saving benefit to the human-operated driving environment.
+GHSA urges research to document the effectiveness of these features.
+The safety community should collaborate on solutions to address the driver behavioral risks posed by ADAS systems where driving responsibility is shared by the vehicle and driver.
+GHSA recommends that the safety community undertake efforts to educate consumers on the benefits and safe use of this technology and the prevention of misuse and abuse.